 Alexey Kim Portfolio

 I am an independent queer visual journalist and photographer based in New York, documenting LGBTQIA+ culture, social movements, and creative expression through photography and video.
-My work focuses on empathy, identity, and visibility, spanning protest coverage, nightlife, and intimate portraits of community life.
-I have produced both independent and commissioned projects, with work appearing in The New York Times, Vogue, New York Magazine, The Cut, Dazed Digital, Hyperallergic, them., and more.
-Whether working on assignment or self-initiated documentary projects, I aim to tell stories that reveal resilience, complexity, and joy within marginalized communities.
+My work centers empathy, identity, and visibility, spanning protest coverage, nightlife, art, fashion, and intimate portraits of community life.
+I have produced both independent and commissioned projects, with work appearing in Vogue, The New York Times, New York Magazine, The Cut, Dazed Digital, Hyperallergic, Them, and more.
+Whether on assignment or self-initiated documentary projects, I aim to highlight resilience, creativity, and complexity across the communities, artists, and cultural spaces I document.

 Portraits of Prince Faggot Cast